 Full-Scale Exercise - A full-scale exercise is as close to the real thing as possible.
 It is a lengthy exercise which involves numerous agencies participating and using the equipment and personnel that would be called upon in a real event.
 The full-scale exercise may be held at several locations.
 Firefighters may rescue "victims", police block traffic, EMS transfer "victims" to area hospitals, etc. Usually the Emergency Operations Center is also activated in the exercise.

-- Exercise Policy for Local/County/Tribal Agencies 2017 (pdf)
+- Exercise Policy for Local/County/Tribal Agencies 2017 (Under Revision) (pdf)

 - WEM (AAR/IP) Template (doc - Revised 03-2017)